pnivar/wdp-2022-q2-paulo/my-work/README.md

 Hover edit commit to div-1 and div-4 sections on Sep 16, 2022 1:40 PMEDT.
 intro-to-javascript-exercise-2 commit on Sep 16, 2022 5:40 PM EDT.
-Javascript exercises commit on Sep 26, 2022 10:22 AM EDT.
+Javascript exercises commit on Sep 26, 2022 10:22 AM EDT. edit commit to javascript exercises on Sep 29, 2022 09:41 PM EDT.